Bionus/imgbrd-grabber/README.md

 ## Main features
 * Browse images from the internet
-* Download huge amounts of images at once
+* Download thousands of images at once
-* Save images using a custom format, for example "%artist%/%copyright%/%character%/%md5%.%ext%", or using Javascript code.
+* Save images using a custom format, for example `%artist%/%copyright%/%character%/%md5%.%ext%`, or using Javascript code.
 See [Filename](https://github.com/Bionus/imgbrd-grabber/wiki/Commands) for details.
 * Add your own imageboards very easily
 * Authentication for sources behind a login wall
 * Command line interface to download images